Column template in Angular Grid component

 Render Chip component in a column

-In the following code, we rendered the Chips component in the Grid First Name column by defining the template property.
+The following example demonstrates rendering the Chips component in the First Name column using the template property.

 <div>